meetkabeershah/meetkabeershah.github.io/_posts/2015-9-16-HelloWorld.md

 >P.S: Do keep messaging frequently...

-To be honest, I didn't did anything so great for them but still they recognized me as a nice lad.

-I kept re-reading these paras and realized how others see me.
-They see a potential in me, so why can't I do something worthy?
+To be honest, I didn't did anything so great for them.
+I kept re-reading these paras and realized how others see me, so why can't I do something worthy?

 I started thinking about problems which are mostly faced by students.
 One of the most common problem which most of the students and parents face is the **academic doubts**.